 Delivery operations have become the new battleground for competitive advantage.
 As a result, truck fleet managers must meet rising customer demand for precise deliveries, while also satisfying boardroom expectations for efficient, profit-friendly operations.

-The anticipated shortage of truck drivers in the US will hit this level by the year 2028.
 In the UK, the current driver shortage is 100,000 and rising.
 Routing software helps truck fleet operators cover delivery requirements with fewer drivers.
 You can reduce reliance on an increasingly scarce resource, and also cut driver-related costs, which are by far the largest cost component of fleet operations.

 This cost to replace an unhappy driver is a clear signal that, with good drivers in short supply, you can’t afford to lose the ones you have.
 Advanced routing software can aid retention in more ways than you think.
 It can plan routes precisely so shifts end when they’re supposed to; it can program route plans to accommodate driver preferences, like the need to finish a shift early on Thursdays for a family obligation; it can dole out routes fairly, so every driver is just as likely to be assigned a preferred route.
 Remember, most drivers don’t complain, they just leave.

 Zendrive says this is the percentage of fleet operating costs influenced by driver behavior.
-Without the right route optimization software that’s connected to your trucks’ telematics systems, there is no way to monitor harsh acceleration, speeding, excess idling, harsh braking and other bad behaviors that drive up fuel, maintenance and insurance costs.
+Without the right route optimisation software that’s connected to your trucks’ telematics systems, there is no way to monitor harsh acceleration, speeding, excess idling, harsh braking and other bad behaviors that drive up fuel, maintenance and insurance costs.

 You can cut fuel use by this percentage if you simply unload heavy items first on a multi-stop delivery route.
 Lighter trailers use less fuel and CO2.
 Route planning software can use product weight data to create route sequences that drop off the heaviest freight first, when it makes sense.